mimmol99/Text_Classification_with_LLM_automatic_labelling/README.md

 # Text_Classification
-Text classification using different techniques and an LLM as label generator
+Text classification using different techniques and an LLM as automatic label generator.

 # First phase: load sentences
 Load sentences from a document,one per line.

 # Second phase: Choose an LLM
 Use one LLM from OpenAI family,Groq or Claude to generate labels.
-Remember to modify the prompt for your case.
+Remember to modify the prompt (in utils.py/get_llm_labels) for your case.

 # Third phase: Try different techniques
 Choose one or more techniques to classify the sentences.